 Quidco have a Premium membership option which costs £1 a month (if you don’t earn cashback in a month, you won’t be charged).
 Paid membership offers you exclusive comps, bonus prize draw entries, and better payout rates.

 Quidco run regular promotions and games and members can play every day for a chance to win instant cashback prizes and earn entries into a prize draw for bigger prizes.
 Check my Instant Wins and Daily Draws page, as I always add Quidco links when they’re live!
 Quidco also run occasional comps on their blog at https://discover.quidco.com/.

 Register at www.quidco.com (my referral link – we both get £10 credit when you’re earn your first £5 cashback!)

 TopCashback is pretty much the same format as Quidco – join both, and use the site with the best cashback rates depending on where you’re shopping!
 TopCashback Plus membership costs an extra £5 a year and you can see the benefits here.

 Register your cards with TCB and you can also activate cashback offers for in-store spending.
-Plus you can upload receipts and claim small Snap and Save cashback offers on a handful of items (on the app, find this in the In Store > Groceries section).

 Like Quidco, TopCashback run lots of daily instant win games throughout the year which I add to my Instant Wins and Daily Draws list – keep an eye on their deals and competitions page for news of upcoming promotions!